 Tami manages the accounting, finance, legal and human resources duties for the organization.
 She has a bachelor’s degree in business administration with an emphasis in accounting and finance from the University of Nebraska at Kearney.
 She also holds an active CPA license.

 Jay is the winter and spring wheat breeder for the Pacific Northwest.
 He earned his doctorate in Plant Science from Montana State University, where he also worked as a post-doctoral researcher on the Spring Barley Breeding Project.
 Jay’s experience has focused on plant genetics, genomic selection, field breeding, and wheat and barley quality.

 Marla breeds hard winter wheat for the Central and Southern Great Plains.
 She earned her doctorate from Kansas State, and joined our team in 2010.
 Marla’s research career has focused on wheat improvement, genetic resistance to insects and pathogens, and producing accurate genotypic data.

 Don is the soft red winter wheat breeder for the Midwest and Eastern region, working at our research station in Lafayette, Indiana.
 He earned his doctorate in Plant Breeding and Genetics from Kansas State University in 1998.
 Before joining LCS, Don spent 8 years as a barley and oats breeder for ARS in Idaho.

 Hayley evaluates milling and baking quality for all U.S. breeding stocks and varieties.
 Prior to joining the team, she spent five years at Colorado State University working in wheat breeding quality, integrated pest management and entomology.
 Hayley has also done research in the private sector with Monsanto Soybean Breeding in the Midwest.

-Zach oversees marketing, promotion and technical data management for LCS.
-He earned his bachelor's from Colorado State University and a master’s in agribusiness from Kansas State University.
+Zach oversees all US sales and marketing activities for LCS.
+He earned his bachelor’s from Colorado State University and a master’s in agribusiness from Kansas State University.
 Prior to joining LCS, he spent 10 years working for Anheuser-Busch, first in the Fort Collins malt barley breeding program and then in the Los Angeles brewery.